captnced2/IXION-IMHelper/README.md

   - Key input setting
   - Boolean setting
 Which are automatically saved
-- A game state helper only for coding
+- A game state helper
+- A button helper
+- A popup helper

 I won't provide any documentation (at least not for now).
 If you want to know how it works/use it, just ask on discord.